replikation/What_the_Phage/README.md

 * WtP runs with the workflow manager `nextflow` using `docker`
 * this means all the other programs are automatically pulled via docker
 * Only `docker` or `singularity`, and `nextflow` needs to be installed
-* the first execution will take time as tons of databases and container get pulled/downloaded
+* we suggest running the workflow with the `--setup` flag first
-   * we recommend in executing the first time with a small data set!
+  * this purely downloads all databases firsts without computing (Release `-r v0.6` or greater)

 ### Easy Installation
 * if you dont have experience with bioinformatic tools use this